yomori/computing_useful/install_cosmosis_py3/README.md

 ```
 where ```environment.yaml``` (included in this repo) is a list of packages needed, that I have compiled. ```<nameofyourenv>``` can be anything.

-2. activate your environment (and switching to the conda compilers instead of sys compiler)
+2. Activate your environment (and switching to the conda compilers instead of sys compiler)

 ```
 export CONDA_BUILD=1
-conda activate nameofyourenv
+conda activate <nameofyourenv>
 ```

 3. Move setup-my-cosmosis to the base cosmoSIS directory and edit the line